Vontei/notes/week05/05_lectures/js-oop-intro/README.md

 console.log(blackCar);
 ```

 > What is `this`?
 It's an arbitrary object that lives in the scope.
 Every scope has a `this` object!
+It's simply a placeholder that points to the current object.

 **How do we make this dynamic?**